iftechfoundation/ifarchive-unbox/options.json.md

 }
 ```

+Note that if you want to set one of the object options, you may need to include all sub-options, not just the one you want to change.

 - archive_domain: (str) domain of the IF Archive to use for downloading files
 - cache: options for the app's cache
+  - max_buffer: (int bytes) buffer size to use when extracting to RAM
   - max_entries: (int) number of zip files to cache
   - max_size: (int bytes) amount of disk to use for the cache
 - cache-control-age: (int seconds) time to set for the Cache-Control header